 You must ensure enough time to be a good “parent” or friend to your dog.
 You will no longer be able to make rash decisions and go on vacation.

 Having a dog necessitates planning your time and your life as well.
 If you spend a lot of time writing at work, you can save time by delegating some of your writing to an essay review service.

 “Life in harmony” means that everyone is safe and healthy.
 Dogs, like any other pet, can become ill.
 To help your dog live a long, healthy life, take your dog to the vet regularly, get him spayed, and stay current with his vaccinations.

 As previously stated, a dog is comparable to a small child.
 As a result, you should prepare to overcome all of the growth paths with it.
 It is vital for a small puppy.

-You need to potty train your dog, teach which items are safe to chew on, and learn basic manners to prevent bad habits.
+You must potty train your dog, teach which items are safe to chew on and learn basic manners to prevent bad habits.
 If you aren’t able or willing to spend time training your dog, you will need to find a puppy school or in-home training services.